BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

 ### 3.0.0-DEV-394 - Cross packages are now referenced with `>` instead of `.` :thunder_cloud_rain:

-To fix some issues where it was not clear if a variable or a package is referenced as both use a dot `.` as separator, the cross package reference now uses a greater than `>` symbol.
+To fix some issues where it was not clear if a variable (now called placeholders) or a package is referenced as both use a dot `.` as separator, the cross package reference now uses a greater than `>` symbol.
 This migration is actually automated, but there are so many edge cases that it is likely that some things are not migrated correctly.
 Most cases should bring up a warning or error in the console, you can fix them manually.